TLH-Deprecated-Linux-Configurations/awesome/.github/README.md

 - [Jeremie1001's awesome-dotfiles](https://github.com/Jeremie1001/awesome-dotfiles)

-  - Personally I dislike the dracula theme, the nord theme, the catpu-whatever theme, they all suck in my view.
+  - Personally I dislike the dracula theme, the nord theme, the catpu-whatever theme, they all cause me unpleasant ocular sensations thus I tend to avoid them and implementations thereof (hence making my own, less painful color scheme ;]).
 However this config is top knotch (even if winning no awards for its name) and many of the features are implemented in a sane way, with scaffolding already in place for a more extensive future that certainly is looking bright.
 Great quality work, many snippets stolen